 - A. The duration of this Agreement shall be for five (5) years beginning \\\\\\, or such later date designated by the Board.
 It is the intent of the Board to review and define necessary services at the end of five (5) years.
-The Board reserves the option to renew the contract or any portion of the Agreement under the terms and conditions set forth in this ITN, or other such conditions as may be negotiated between the parties, for one additional five (5) year period.
+The Board reserves the option to renew the contract or any portion of the Agreement under the terms and conditions set forth in this ITN, or other such conditions as may be negotiated between the parties, for five (5) additional years.
+Renewal may be divided into increments or may be executed for a complete term.
 Renewal shall be contingent upon, among other things, availability of funds, continued need and satisfactory performance by the Manager.
 Moreover, the contract is subject to an annual performance evaluation of the successful firm. - B. No provision for the automatic renewal or extension of this Agreement is effective.
 Any renewal or extension will be in writing and executed by both parties to this Agreement.
 If the Board elects to renew this Agreement, the Board may prepare and submit to the Manager for execution a renewal agreement containing all of the then-existing terms of this Agreement (except for any additional renewal period), and the Manager shall execute said renewal agreement without any amendment (except for amendments required to update the Agreement to comply with changes of law or regulatory requirements) and return it to the Board. - C. This Agreement will be subject to termination pursuant to Paragraph 31.